kamilazdybal/kamilazdybal.github.io/index.md

 I'm a postdoctoral researcher in the Computational Engineering lab at Empa 🇨🇭.
 In my research, I combine machine learning and data-driven modeling with fluid dynamics.
 I develop tools and algorithms that help **understand high-dimensional datasets** and **model high-dimensional systems** with computational efficiency.

 This website is a collection of tutorials, articles, coding projects, and study notes that are the product of most of my passions that I have for life, the universe, and everything else.
 Many of the materials gathered here are related to my research work, and I have hopes that by sharing them, you might find pursuing science fascinating!
-Some of my research interests (which typically spice the materials you will find here) are: dimensionality reduction, reduced-order modeling, low-dimensional manifold methods, fluid dynamics, reacting flows, and multicomponent mass transport.
-I have a dream that the PDFs will now enrich your journey through learning and experimenting!

 When it comes to learning, I believe in the quote of Einstein: *You do not really understand something unless you can explain it to your grandmother*.
 My aim is to implement that level of understanding into the documents I write (although many times I will assume certain prerequisites that your grandmother should have!).
 Of course, if you wish to profit from the materials presented here, you will need to incorporate them into your journey.
 I have hopes that you will find doing science fascinating, rewarding, and inspiring!

-If you like these materials and you'd like to support me, you can [**buy me a coffee**](https://www.buymeacoffee.com/kamilazdybal)! 🚀

 <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/blob/main/_posts/kamila.jpg?raw=true" alt="about-me" style="width:300px">